 Christchurch is home to offices of a number of Antarctic programmes.

-Antarctica New Zealand manages Scott Base, New Zealand’s Antarctic research station and permanent base in Antarctica, since 1959 (named after Antarctic explorer Robert Falcon Scott).
+Antarctica New Zealand manages Scott Base(external link), New Zealand’s Antarctic research station and permanent base in Antarctica, since 1959 (named after Antarctic explorer Robert Falcon Scott).
 The base provides services and accommodation for the many research parties and groups who visit Antarctica during the summer, hosting up to 85 people.

-The National Science Foundation (NSF), an independent US government agency, manages the US Antarctic Program (USAP).
+The National Science Foundation (NSF), an independent US government agency, manages the US Antarctic Program (USAP)(external link).
 NSF’s Division of Polar Programs (POLAR) coordinates all US scientific research on the southernmost continent and aboard ships in the Southern Ocean as well as related logistics support.

 Through the Lockheed-Martin Antarctic Support Contract, PAE NZ operates the USAP, commonly known as Operation Deep Freeze.
 Operation Deep Freeze's presence in Christchurch dates back to the 1950s.

 The New York Air National Guard operates LC-130 (ski-equipped) airplanes in the Antarctic Programme.
 The C17 Globemaster, which flies regularly during the summer season from Christchurch International Airport to Antarctica, is operated by the US Air Force.
 The Coast Guard operates icebreakers in Antarctica to escort supply ships and to support science.

 McMurdo Station(external link), the logistics hub of the US Antarctic program in the Ross Sea, accommodates up to 1200 people.
 It is just 3km from NZ's Scott Base.

 The USAP also operates the Amunsden-Scott South Pole Station and Palmer Station.

 The Italians have used Christchurch as their base to service their research station at Terra Nova Bay in the Ross Sea.